UBC-MOAD/docs/git_version_control.rst

 =================

 Git uses configuration settings in your :file:`$HOME/.gitconfig` file as global settings for everything you do with it.
-You need to set up this configuration on each machine that you use Git on.
+You need to set up this configuration on each machine that you use Git on;
+i.e. on your laptop,
+on the Waterhole workstation that you use
+(which will cover all of the Waterhole/Ocean machines), and on :kbd:`graham`, if you use it.

 The :command:`git config --global` command is how you interact with the :file:`$HOME/.gitconfig` file.
 Start by telling Git who you are.
 It will include this information as part of the metadata in every commit you make.